The best makeup sponges of 2021 | CNN Underscored

 L’Oréal Paris consistently creates quality products at a low price.
 This makeup sponge features a unique hourglass shape, with a pointed tip to apply the product and a round base to bounce and blend.
 It’s easy to clean, and therefore very similar to other traditional sponges in terms of how easy it is to clean.
 It was a bit more rigid than the others we tested, but overall, this is still a solid choice that will get the job done.

 The texture of the Juno & Co. sponge is unique.
 It truly feels like soft velvet against your skin, which can be good for some, but might not be everyone’s preference.
-The shape is great as it offers a pointed tip with a flat edge on one side.
+The shape is great, as it offers a pointed tip with a flat edge on one side.
 The flat edge is relatively small, which is good because it doesn’t get in the way if you prefer the other rounded side.
 The Juno & Co. sponge dried out very quickly when used wet (compared to the other sponges), which can be an issue unless you prefer a dry sponge.
-It’s also not super easy to clean as the product we applied really permeated this sponge.
+It’s also not super easy to clean, as the product we applied really permeated this sponge.

 Read more from CNN Underscored’s hands-on testing: